rich-murphey/gnu-graphics/README.md

 files and/or the standard input and produces `Fig` compatible code on it's standard output.
 This output file can be edited with the fig (Facility for Interactive Generation of figures) graphics editor.
-The output can subsequently be converted to pictex, PostScript, latex, epic, eepic, and tpic languages using the `transfig` translator.
+The output can subsequently be converted to pictex, Postscript, latex, epic, eepic, and tpic languages using the `transfig` translator.

 Any unrecognized options on the command line are assumed to be input